Fear of Flying Tour

 The Fear of Flying Tour was the debut concert tour by American recording artist Mýa.
-It was Harrison's first headlining tour and launched in support of her second studio album, Fear of Flying (2000).
-Harrison embarked on a ten-day nationwide concert tour.
-The tour began March 2001 and played 9 shows in the United States.
+Her first headlining tour, it was launched in support of her second studio album, Fear of Flying (2000).
+A relatively short tour, Mya embarked on a ten-day nationwide concert tour across North America.
+The trek, beginning March 21, 2001, set list mainly drew from her second album, Fear of Flying as well as included songs from her eponymous debut album Mya (1998) and concluded April 1, 2001.